open-mmlab/mmdetection3d/configs/pointnet2/README.md

 }
 ```

 **Notice**: The original PointNet++ paper used step learning rate schedule.
 We discovered that cosine schedule achieves much better results and adopt it in our implementations.
-We also use a larger `weight_decay` factor because we find it consistently improving the performance.
+We also use a larger `weight_decay` factor because we find it consistently improves the performance.

 ## Results